 Back in April 2015, we interviewed a 16-year-old, up-and-coming British prodigy named Curbi.
-Now in 2017, it’s safe to say Curbi is no longer up-and-coming, he’s there.
+Now, it’s safe to say Curbi is no longer up-and-coming, he’s there.

 Curbi burst onto the scene in 2015 with his release, Discharge, on Spinnin’ Records.
 Since then, it’s been non-stop hits, like Hoohah, 51 and Shinai.
 His newest track, the harder-edged Rude, is out now on Spinnin’.
 It’s making clubbers jump all over the world right now.

 Since we first met Curbi, he’s been around the world, debuting at Pacha, Ibiza (gulp!) and wowing crowds in Asia, America, Europe and Australia.
 He’s worked with other established artists and built a big following.
 Curbi has managed to pack more into the last 2 years than most us pack into 2 decades, and he’s still only 19.
 If he carries on at this rate, he’ll be a worldwide superstar this time next year, even your mum will know who he is.

 2 years is a long time in dance music.
 Curbi is now 19 with the world at his feet.
 Luckily, he’s still got time for his old friends at HBT Magazine.
 We’re honoured!
 It’s time to sit down with him and find out what’s new.

 Hi Curbi.
 We first met in 2015, when you were 16 and had just released Discharge.
 What’s happened since then that has most surprised you?

 Absolutely everything has surprised me haha..
 I totally didn’t expect all that has happened with me to happen.
 I’ve played at some of the most amazing festivals & clubs all around the world and released my own style of music to my fans who have accepted something different and weird.
 Couldn’t be any happier!

 Rude has a slightly harder sound than your other tracks?
 Is this a new style for you?
 How has your sound evolved since we last met?